Understanding CAD Images vs the Finished Engagement Ring: What to Expect

 CAD stands for "Computer-Aided Design," and it's basically software we use to create precise digital models of jewellery before we make it.
 Think of it as the blueprint of your engagement ring.
 It lets us visualise the design clearly and accurately before we go ahead with making anything.

 Illustrative CAD designs are realistic-looking images that show roughly what your ring should look like when it's finished.
-You might sometimes see them on jewellery websites instead of product photography and not even notice!
+You might sometimes see them on jewellery websites instead of product photography and not even realise.

 Key Differences Between CAD Images and the Finished Engagement Ring